Frequently Asked Questions

 2. Are there different levels of editing?

-Generally, the editing process is done at the appropriate level, either light, medium, or heavy, or proofreading only.
+Generally, the editing process is done at the appropriate level for your paper, either light, medium, or heavy (or proofreading and formatting only).

 - correcting spelling, grammar, and punctuation